jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## <span style="color: red">B. Not so Good</span>
 * Trailing spaces
-* No space before and after the “>=” operator
+* No space before and after the "=" operator
-* <em>Note: The bullets in the examples below are used to illustrate the use of spaces and should not be included in the SQL</em>
+* _Note: The bullet characters in the example below are used to illustrate the use of spaces and should not be included in the SQL_
 <pre>
 SELECT
       CU.Name